-If you have heart disease, Digoxin is a medication that helps an injured or weakened heart work more efficiently to send blood through the body.
+If you have heart disease, Digoxin is a medication that helps an injured or weakened heart work better to send blood through the body.
 It strengthens the force of the heart muscle's contractions, slows the heart rate, and improves blood circulation.

 Two common brands of digoxin are Lanoxin and Lanoxicaps.
 A variety called digitoxin is sold under the brand name Crystodigin.

-While taking this medication, your doctor may tell you to take and record your pulse daily.
+While taking this medication, your doctor may tell you to check your pulse daily.
 He or she will tell you how rapid your pulse should be.
 If your pulse is slower than recommended, contact your doctor about taking digoxin that day.

-Keep all appointments with your doctor and the laboratory so your response to the drug can be monitored.
+Keep all appointments with your doctor and the laboratory so your response to the drug can be watched.

 Digoxin may cause drowsiness.
-Do not drive a car or operate machinery until you know how this medicine affects you.
+Do not drive a car or use machinery until you know how this medicine affects you.